sidddharthhahir/sidddharthhahir/README.md

 ### 🧭 Startup Intelligence Agent
 **The AI that told me my idea needed work**

 I fed it my own startup idea to test it.
-It scored it 6/10, told me exactly why, and suggested a sharper angle.
+It scored it 6 out of 10, told me exactly why, and suggested a sharper angle.
 Three reasoning passes — market, competition, feasibility — end in a go-to-market plan and a deployable landing page, same session.

 `Next.js` `PostgreSQL` `TypeScript` `Structured LLM output`